Bor, South Sudan: Population

-The 2020 population of Bor was projected by the National Bureau of Statistics to be 327,583.
+The 2024 population of Bor is estimated by the United Nations agency's Statistics to be 727,583.

 Economy

 The economy depends on agricultural products, fishing, livestock and foreign investments in different sectors.
+Bor has the highest number of livestock (cattle, goats and sheep) in the country.
 Bor is the second largest economy in the country, with Juba being the first as it is the centre of businesses and government.
 Prior to 2013 civil war, Bor was the fastest growing city in the country.
-Kenyan Commercial Bank(KCB) still maintains it’s branch.
+Kenyan Commercial Bank (KCB) still maintains its branch.

 Education

+Bor city has one the best primary and secondary schools in the country.
+Both in primary and secondary national examinations, students and schools from Bor rank among the highest nationally.
 The John Garang Memorial University of Science and Technology, one of the leading public universities in the country, is located in Bor.
-The university is named after John Garang de Mabior a former leader of Sudan People Liberation Army/Movement(SPLA).
+The university is named after John Garang de Mabior a former leader of Sudan People Liberation Army/Movement (SPLA).
 Garang was a guerrilla leader fighting in Southern Sudan against Khartoum governments for what he termed as “New Sudan” under the SPLA/M umbrella.
-The Comprehensive Peace Agreement in 2005 was signed under his leadership, an event which paved way for the independence of South Sudan in 2011.
+The Comprehensive Peace Agreement in 2005 was signed under his leadership, an event which paved way for the independence of South Sudan in July 2011 when Southern Sudan voted for separation from the North during the referendum.